 Why us, why now

-The World Health Organization reported in 2019 that the estimated cost to the global economy in lost productivity was US$1 trillion per year.
+The World Health Organization reported in 2019 that the estimated cost to the global economy in lost productivity due to mental ill-health was US$1 trillion per year.

 So what is our strategy?

 We are focused on the prevention of mental ill-health, through early detection at work, by:

 - enabling the sustainable transformation of workplaces; to build more united, accountable and supportive environments, with no discrimination.